SakshiSPBhandari/Perspectique/README.md

 # 🧠 Perspectique
 ## Master High-Stakes Conversations with AI

-Perspectiq is an advanced AI training platform designed to help you master critical conversations.
-Whether you're pitching to a skeptical CTO, negotiating with a demanding CEO, or de-escalating an angry customer — Perspectiq provides a realistic, low-risk environment to practice, fail safely, refine, and improve.
+Perspectique is an advanced AI training platform designed to help you master critical conversations.
+Whether you're pitching to a skeptical CTO, negotiating with a demanding CEO, or de-escalating an angry customer — Perspectique provides a realistic, low-risk environment to practice, fail safely, refine, and improve.

-Powered by **Google Gemini** and **Groq**, Perspectiq's dynamic personas don't just chat — they react, challenge you, push back, and even get frustrated, just like real people.
+Powered by **Google Gemini** and **Groq**, Perspectique's dynamic personas don't just chat — they react, challenge you, push back, and even get frustrated, just like real people.

 ---